-Professional negligence claim against an accountant
+Professional negligence claims against accountants

-• failing to detect fraud
+• Failing to identify fraud during audits.

 If you have suffered a loss as a result of the negligence of your accountant, then contact us today.
 Our lawyers can advise you on whether you have a claim, and we will help you to recover any losses you may have incurred.